josefs/meta-paper/paper.md

 * It has a strict semantics.
 In order to get maximum performance and, again, to be able to unbox as much as possible we have chosen a strict semantics for meta-repa.
-It also fits better with the domain than lazy evaluation.
+It also fits better with the domain compared to lazy evaluation.
 When writing high performance Haskell one often has to resort to inserting calls to `seq` and using bang patterns to get strict code.
 None of that is necessary when programming in meta-repa due to its semantics.

-The core language comes with an evaluation function which defined the semantics.
+The core language comes with an evaluation function which defines the semantics.
 The evaluation function is straighforward to write.
 It is also very useful for trying out the language during its development and as a reference semantics to test the Template Haskell against.